onap/policy-parent/docs/api/api.rst

 .. contents::
     :depth: 2

+The purpose of this API is to support CRUD of TOSCA *PolicyType* entities.
+This API is provided by the *PolicyDevelopment* component of the Policy Framework, see the :ref:`The ONAP Policy Framework Architecture
-Policy life cycle API comprises of policy design API and policy deployment API.
-This documentation focuses on policy design API.
-Policy design API is publicly exposed for clients to Create/Read/Update/Delete (CRUD) policy types, policy type implementation and policies which can be recognized and executable by appropriate policy engines incorporated in ONAP policy framework.
-Policy design API backend is running in an independent building block component of policy framework that provides REST service for aforementioned CRUD behaviors.
+<architecture-label>` page.
+Policy design API backend is running in an independent building block component of policy framework
+that provides REST service for aforementioned CRUD behaviors.
 Policy design API component interacts with a policy database for storing and fetching new policies or policy types as needed.
 Apart from CRUD, API is also exposed for clients to retrieve healthcheck status of this API REST service and statistics report including a variety of counters that reflect the history